Updated Apr. 21, 2008

 The NENSA Elite and Development Teams are named to honor the significant acomplishments of these ski racers, as well as to support them in their goals in the sport.
 These skiers are highly motivated, high-performing athletes, and deserve recognition and support in their pursuit of excellence.

 The NENSA Elite Team members are part of a program to support and facilitate the appropriate development of topo athletes towards the goal of international excellence.
 It seeks to provide incentives for athletes to seek high levels of competitin and to encourage athetes to plan for long-term development.
-These athletes were nominated for their excellent results at U.S. Nationals, Junior Olympics, and/or World Junior trials.
+These athletes were nominated for their excellent results at U.S. Nationals, Junior Nationals, and/or World Junior trials.
 Qualification criteria.
 It is worth noting that all members of the Senior Elite Team had World Cup racing experience this past season.
 Visit the Racer Points History page for details on their past NENSA races.

-NENSA provides educational, recreational and competitive events year `round.
+NENSA provides educational, recreational and competitive events year round.
 A complete list can be found under the Schedule tab of the NENSA website.

 For updated information on NENSA events, please refer to the website's Schedule of Events.
 Visit the archived Press Releases for a sampling of last year's events.
 A few key events every season include:

-TD Bank Eastern Cup Series
+Eastern Cup Series

-The TD Banknorth Eastern Cup Series offers high-level regional racing across New England, hosted by sites and clubs known for putting on quality events.
+The Eastern Cup Series offers high-level regional racing across New England, hosted by sites and clubs known for putting on quality events.
 Grouped into four weekends of racing, the events are also scored to the United States National Ranking List.

 New England Women’s XC Ski Day